fkling/jsbasics/slides/05-this/01-this2.md

 say(); // My names is undefined
 ```

-In this example we define a single a function that uses `this` internally.
+In this example we define a single function that uses `this` internally.
 The
 function is then assigned to different objects as property.
 The output the
-function produces depends on on which object the function is called (*how* it is
+function produces depends on which object the function is called (*how* it is
 called).